Category

 1. Assess risks

 Preparedness is only possible once you understand the risks at hand.
 Begin with a threat assessment to identify the range of possible threats to your people’s safety and analyze the likelihood and severity of each.
 This process requires you to take a close look at your critical operations, facilities, people, and external conditions.
-For an emergency action plan, you’re interested in physically threatening emergency situations.
+For an emergency action plan, you’re interested in physical threats to emergency situations.

 Once you have an idea of what these threats are, you can quantify their potential risk.
 In this case, risk is defined as a combination of an emergency’s severity/impact and frequency/likelihood.
 Plot these two variables in a “threat matrix” to visualize which threats are most significant and which to plan for first.